 I think the Cloudflare Free Version is a must for virtually all websites and would tempt you to give it a try on your own websites.
 It will cost you nothing!

-That is about it for my Cloudflare Free review, but I will update this page as and when things change.
+That is about it for my review of Cloudflare Free, but I will update this page as and when things change.